Children’s Jewellery Regulations: SOR/2018-82

-Therefore, His Excellency the Governor General in Council, on the recommendation of the Minister of Public Safety and Emergency Preparedness, pursuant to paragraphs 164(1)(i) (see footnote b) and 167.1(b) (see footnote c) of the Customs Act (see footnote d), makes the annexed Regulations Amending the Imported Goods Records Regulations.
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Health, pursuant to section 37 footnotea of the Canada Consumer Product Safety Act footnoteb, makes the annexed Children’s Jewellery Regulations.

 REGULATORY IMPACT ANALYSIS STATEMENT